Does Lysol Kill Mold?

 4. How often should I use Lysol to combat mold?

-5. Are there any eco-friendly alternatives to Lysol for mold removal?
+5. Are there any green alternatives for getting rid of mold instead of using Lysol?

 Avatar photo